 So, this is covering what I wanted to discuss for the Chinese technical SEO for your website.
 If there are some other topics related to this, or if you want to let us know what you think - leave a comment!

-Finally, don’t forget to download a copy of our checklist for your company.
-If you’re looking for more basic training on Chinese marketing, including search, social, marketing plan, etc. check our China Marketing 101 post here.
+If you’re looking for more basic training on Chinese marketing, including search, social, marketing plan, etc. check our China Marketing 101 guide here.